-(The following story was written by me, Fred Hornaday, in the spring of 2007, as a publicity piece for Bambu Batu.
-At that time it appeared in a number of local publications.)
+NOTE: The following story was written by me, Fred Hornaday, in May 2007, as a publicity piece for Bambu Batu.
+At that time it appeared in a number of local publications.
+We re-published the article in November 2022 for nostalgic purposes.

 Suddenly it seems like everybody’s talking about sustainability and renewable resources.
 And well they should.
-After 30 years of hot air about global warming and peak oil, the environment is finally talking a lead role in the American political drama.
+After 30 years of hot air about global warming and peak oil, the environment is finally taking a lead role in the American political drama.
 Solar energy is radiating across California and the nation, organic produce is spreading like pollen in the spring, and alternatives to disappearing hardwood and pesticide-rich cotton are drawing more interest than ever.

 One remarkable resource that’s recently come out of the woodwork and into the spotlight is bamboo.
 A paragon of sustainability, bamboo is finding its way into construction, flooring, clothing, towels and linens.
 And unlike so many progressive alternatives, bamboo is absolutely affordable.
 It doesn’t require another 20 years of research or legislation, and it doesn’t demand a major initial investment to be recouped a decade from now.
 Bamboo is economically viable today.